Panaca, Nevada

 Panaca is an unincorporated town in eastern Lincoln County, Nevada, United States, on State Route 319, about 1 mi east of U.S. Route 93, near the border with Utah.
 Its elevation is 4729 ft above sea level.
 As of the 2010 census, it had a population of 963.
-It is one of only two cities in Nevada that prohibits gambling, the other being Boulder City.
+It is one of only two cities in Nevada that prohibit gambling, the other being Boulder City.

 History

 The Panaca Ward Chapel (1867–1868) is the oldest building in Lincoln County.

 The area that was to become the Panaca settlement was explored by Mormons in 1857.
 Brigham Young dispatched the explorers in order to locate a potential refuge in case of a U.S. military campaign against Utah.
 The location was selected due to the Meadow Valley oasis at the headwaters of the Muddy River.
 Mormon scouts began irrigation ditches and started fields, but the site was soon deserted after the feared violence never materialized.
 Panaca was the first permanent settlement by European Americans in southern Nevada.
 It was founded as a Mormon colony in 1864.
 It began as part of Washington County, Utah, but the congressional redrawing of boundaries in 1866 shifted Panaca into Nevada.
 It is the only community in Nevada to be "dry" (forbidding the sale of alcoholic beverages), and the only community in Nevada, besides Boulder City, that prohibits gambling.

 Coke ovens here once produced charcoal for the smelters in nearby Bullionville (now a ghost town), but the town's economy is predominantly agricultural.

 The name "Panaca" comes from the Southern Paiute word Pan-nuk-ker, which means "metal, money, wealth".
 William Hamblin, a Mormon missionary to the Paiutes, established the Panacker Ledge (Panaca Claim) silver mine there in 1864.